mpawlak2/instalike-instagram-bot/README.md

 - `python -m pip install requests`
 - `python -m pip install peewee`

-# PythonAnywhere setup (it will not work if server location is far away from your real location)
+# PythonAnywhere setup (bot won't work if server location is far away from your real location)

 Set up a PythonAnywhere account and start a bash console.
 Clone the repository and then move to the directory: